 As a biracial woman, I have always been able to keep an open mind and level head when choosing my partners in relationships.
 While I have my standards and deal breakers like any other person, I have always been adamant that race will never be a factor in that.
+If you want to date a girl by my standards, you have to learn at thegfasystem.com to get the hang of it.

 The majority of my dating life up until most recently was varied, but I had not yet been in a serious relationship with a black man, although they have the best funny pick up lines.
 There was never a specific reason for that because I did casually date black men in college, but in terms of commitment it never seemed to work out the way I anticipated.
 It wasn’t until I entered into this past relationship that I was able to learn and recognize more about my black culture because of the dynamic I found myself in with my partner.